lRomul/ball-action-spotting/README.md

 ### Training

-I made several stages of training to obtain 86.47 mAP@1 on the challenge split (87.03 on the test):
+I made several stages of training to obtain 86.47 mAP@1 on the challenge set (87.03 on the test):
 1. **Basic training ([config](configs/ball_action/sampling_weights_001.py)).** The 2D encoder starts from ImageNet weights, and other parts start from scratch.
 2. **Training on Action Spotting Challenge dataset ([config](configs/action/action_sampling_weights_002.py)).** Same weights as in 1.
 3. **Transfer learning ([config](configs/ball_action/ball_tuning_001.py)).** 2D and 3D encoders start from 2 weights.
 Out-of-fold predictions from 1 were used for data sampling (more details later).
-4. **Fine-tuning with long sequence ([config](configs/ball_action/ball_finetune_long_004.py)).** 2D and 3D encoders start from 3 weights.
+4. **Fine-tuning with long sequences ([config](configs/ball_action/ball_finetune_long_004.py)).** 2D and 3D encoders start from 3 weights.
 2D encoder weights are frozen.

 #### Basic training

 In this challenge, I used 7-fold cross-validation to tune the training pipeline more precisely.
-Each labeled video from the dataset is a different fold.
+Each labeled game from the dataset is a different fold.

 In short, the resulting training pipeline:
 * Learning rate warmup first 6 epochs from 0 to 3e-4, cosine annealing last 30 epochs to 3e-6